 One hundred years ago, the European powers went to war over dynastic honor after the heir to the Habsburg throne was assassinated in Sarajevo.
 Four years later, all the European empires had fallen to revolution and defeat and Europe was transformed.
 The war inspired not only socialist revolutions but also revolutions in technology, art and daily life.
 We will look at the experience of soldiers fighting and new technologies of warfare; civilian suffering, hunger and political radicalization; modernist art and music, and postwar experiments in urban architecture; women's emancipation; and political violence and ethnic cleansing.
 This upper-level seminar will examine the war, its causes, course and consequences, with a special emphasis on historiography, the way the war was interpreted at the time and over the century since.
 Students will work with a variety of primary sources and conduct their own research project over the course of the semester.
 The course is intended for advanced history students, but students from other disciplines with an interest in the time period are welcome.
 Students without Modern Europe or an equivalent history course should contact the professor about their preparedness.
-This counts toward the modern requirement for the major and minor.
 Offered every three years.